piLovr/Cobalt/README.md

 - Text

     ```java
-    api.sendMessage(chat,  "This is a text message!");
+    api.sendMessage(chat,  "This is a text extendedMessage!");
     ```

 - Complex text

     ```java
-    var message = new TextMessageBuilder() // Create a new text message
+    var extendedMessage = new TextMessageBuilder() // Create a new text extendedMessage
-            .text("Check this video out: https://www.youtube.com/watch?v=dQw4w9WgXcQ") // Set the text of the message
+            .text("Check this video out: https://www.youtube.com/watch?v=dQw4w9WgXcQ") // Set the text of the extendedMessage
-            .canonicalUrl("https://www.youtube.com/watch?v=dQw4w9WgXcQ") // Set the url of the message
+            .canonicalUrl("https://www.youtube.com/watch?v=dQw4w9WgXcQ") // Set the url of the extendedMessage
-            .matchedText("https://www.youtube.com/watch?v=dQw4w9WgXcQ") // Set the matched text for the url in the message
+            .matchedText("https://www.youtube.com/watch?v=dQw4w9WgXcQ") // Set the matched text for the url in the extendedMessage
             .title("A nice suprise") // Set the title of the url
             .description("Check me out") // Set the description of the url
-            .build(); // Create the message
+            .build(); // Create the extendedMessage
-    api.sendMessage(chat,  message);
+    api.sendMessage(chat,  extendedMessage);
     ```

 - Location

     ```java
-    var location = new LocationMessageBuilder() // Create a new location message
+    var location = new LocationMessageBuilder() // Create a new location extendedMessage
-            .caption("Look at this!") // Set the caption of the message, that is the text below the file
+            .caption("Look at this!") // Set the caption of the extendedMessage, that is the text below the file
             .latitude(38.9193) // Set the longitude of the location to share
             .longitude(1183.1389) // Set the latitude of the location to share
-            .build(); // Create the message
+            .build(); // Create the extendedMessage
     api.sendMessage(chat, location);
     ```

 - Live location

     ```java
-    var location = new LiveLocationMessageBuilder() // Create a new live location message
+    var location = new LiveLocationMessageBuilder() // Create a new live location extendedMessage
-            .caption("Look at this!") // Set the caption of the message, that is the text below the file.
-Not available if this message is live
+            .caption("Look at this!") // Set the caption of the extendedMessage, that is the text below the file.
+Not available if this extendedMessage is live
             .latitude(38.9193) // Set the longitude of the location to share
             .longitude(1183.1389) // Set the latitude of the location to share
             .accuracy(10) // Set the accuracy of the location in meters
             .speed(12) // Set the speed of the device sharing the location in meter per endTimeStamp
-            .build(); // Create the message
+            .build(); // Create the extendedMessage
     api.sendMessage(chat, location);
     ```
   > **_IMPORTANT:_** Live location updates are not supported by Whatsapp multi-device.
 No ETA has been given for a fix.